loafey/master-thesis/Opponent_Questions.md

 - Why must you copy data in DBSCAN?
 - How is the curse of dimensionality not a huge problem?
 Expand please...

+- Throughout the thesis you discuss the problems of high dimensionality, specifically regarding your 96-dimension vector.
+  From our understand you have two dimensions: time and consumption, so how and when are these vectors converted to 96d space?

 - Examiner and supervisor same person??

+# More nitpick questions
+- What is a micro/macro benchmark?
+  Google yields results about two Android app benchmarking suites.